 Before starting chiropractic school I always pictured myself practicing in a rural setting, but as life would have it, my path initially took me to the metropolis of southern California.
 There for 17 years, I built successful practices that served the diverse needs of the area.
 For a time I had one of the only multi-disciplinary chiropractic facilities in the area.
 Being in southern California, I certainly became very experienced in injury cases, but my real pleasure was found in general health and wellness issues, with an emphasis on nutritional and natural solutions.
 I enjoyed building relationships with patients and families, and helping with the common and uncommon concerns we encounter throughout life.
 In time, I heard of Dr. King’s future plans to retire.
 I was drawn again and again to consider relocating to Eureka, California and ultimately found a wonderful opportunity to integrate Dr. King’s 50 years of experience with my own.

 I am grateful for the excellent staff who supports me, and have every confidence that you will find them attentive to your needs.
 Together we will stretch forward to your health goals.
 My wife and family are actively involved in my practice.
-Our eldest child, Bethany, is now a Chiropractic Neurologist in Atlanta (see young Bethany adjusting baby sister at right), and our youngest is in Little League.
+Our eldest child, Bethany, is now a Chiropractic Neurologist on the East Coast (see young Bethany adjusting baby sister at right), and our youngest is in high school.
 My wife and I, with our eight “well-adjusted” children, are happy to have come from sunny southern California to this lovely redwood community.
 We appreciate and value the down-to-earth manner of life in this peaceful setting that is consistent with our core beliefs of family and community.
 We enjoy people – all kinds of wonderful people!
 We’d enjoy the privilege of getting to know you too.

 Wishing you the best,